Fellow-Consulting-AG/docapp-docs/docs/en/docbits/company-information.md

 ## Exporting with ZUGFeRD

 If you want to export your documents in [ZUGFeRD](/docbits/zugpferd/) format, you need to fill in your company information in Docbits (DOC²).
 This will ensure that your exports are successful and compliant with ZUGFeRD standards.

+Please note that a valid address is required for the export to work.